RosettaCommons/demos/tutorials/advanced_rosetta_scripting/README.md

 $> $ROSETTA3/bin/rosetta_scripts.default.linuxgccrelease -in:file:s foldtree_example.pdb -parser:protocol minimize1.xml -out:prefix min1_
 ```

+In the above, $ROSETTA3 is your Rosetta/main/source directory.
 You may need to change ".default.linuxgccrelease" for your build, operating system, and compiler (*e.g.* ".static.macosclangdebug", *etc.*).

 Running the script above, we find that something has gone wrong.
 Comparing to the original pose (in grey), the minimized pose (in colours) has the second helix rotated by nearly 180 degrees.
 The overall structure has exploded: